鶹ýӳ

 • Reflective assignments

-Shared learning outcomes and grading criteria are established together.
-Holding students to the same expectations—such as participation and teamwork—enhances the learning experience and ensures mutual accountability.
+Faculty partners may establish shared learning outcomes and/or grading criteria.
+Holding students to common expectations—such as participation, communication, and teamwork—strengthens the learning experience and promotes mutual accountability.

-Students work in mixed teams with their peers from the partner institution.
-Initial activities should help students explore cultural differences and set the stage for deeper collaboration.
-Discomfort is a natural part of cross-cultural engagement and should be supported through guided self-reflection.
+Students may work in mixed teams with peers from the partner institution.
+Initial activities should help students build rapport, explore cultural differences, and lay the foundation for deeper collaboration.
+Some discomfort is a natural part of cross-cultural engagement and can become a valuable part of the learning process when supported through guided self-reflection.

 asdf